-The cash-flow position remains stable in the medium term, helped by government deferring the collection of rate income and paying some grants in advance for the year.
+The cash-flow position has remined stable throughout the year - helped by government deferring the collection of rate income and paying some grants in advance for the year.
+There are no cash-flow issues forecast for 2021/22.

-The Council has incurred additional costs in the new financial year in its response to the pandemic but these are less significant compared to the impact of income and funding losses.
+The Council did incur additional costs as a consequence of the pandemic but these are less significant compared to the impact of income and funding losses and were supported by government grants.